SSWConsulting/SSW.Rules.Content/rules/include-links-in-emails/rule.md

 ---
-seoDescription: "Include URLs in tasks and "Done" emails to enhance transparency and collaboration by providing easy access to relevant information."
+seoDescription: Include URLs in tasks and "Done" emails to enhance transparency and collaboration by providing easy access to relevant information.
 type: rule
 title: Do you include URLs in tasks and "Done" emails?
 uri: include-links-in-emails